 Tips to conduct a phone interview

-- Inform your candidates of the specific day and time that the interview will take place.
-Also, let them know how long it might take and tell them the name of the interviewer.
+- Inform your candidates of the specific day and time that the job interview will take place.
+Also, let them know how long it might take and tell them the name of the phone interviewer.
 You can send candidates a phone interview email invitation so that they have all the necessary information in hand.

-- Before a phone interview, prepare your questions and make sure they are clear.
+- Before a phone interview, prepare your list of questions and make sure they are clear.
 Create an interview script if helpful.
 You don’t want to spend time explaining your questions.
 Try to keep the discussion flowing.

-- Block any noisy distractions during the phone interview.
+- Block any noisy distractions during the telephone interview.
 Choose a quiet corner in the office or a private room and a good set of headphones.
 Try a sound check beforehand to ensure your equipment operates properly.

 - Ask follow-up questions, if you need clarifications, or ask an “off-script” question if you notice something interesting about the candidate.
 But, make sure your interview doesn’t take too long.
 Phone interviews are useful for an initial introduction.

 - Keep brief notes during an interview and more detailed notes after each interview.
-You’ll find these notes helpful when you want to compare answers among a large group candidates.
+You’ll find these notes helpful when you want to compare answers among a large group of candidates.

 - Ghosting.
 If the candidate doesn’t answer the phone (even though you had a scheduled appointment), that can speak poorly about their reliability or interest in the position.